kdeldycke/kevin-deldycke-blog/content/posts/cool-cavemen-gayant-expo-production-notes.md

 which means we're approaching the end of the [Multipolar](http://coolcavemen.bandcamp.com/album/multipolar)-era.
 This is the right time to dig out what is, without a doubt, the video condensing all the spirit and intensity of the period.
-Look at those dancing people !
-Look how they like our music !
-Look how musicians have fun on stage ! :)
+Look at those dancing people!
+Look how they like our music!
+Look how musicians have fun on stage! :)

 http://www.youtube.com/watch?v=qE-bis-wYxs&list;=SP4BAA557B7144031F